longturn/freeciv21/docs/Manuals/Server/commands.rst

   after failures.
 See Note about Freeciv21 metaserver above.

 ``/metaserver <address>``
   Set address (URL) for metaserver to report to.
-Same as ``--Metaserver`` on the :doc:`command-line`.
-See Note about Freeciv21 metaserver above.
+Same as ``--Metaserver`` on the command-line.
+See NOTE about Freeciv21 metaserver above.

 ``/aitoggle <player-name>``
   Toggle :term:`AI` status of player.
 By default, new players are AI.